 Guest blog by Rachel Peterson, Dining for Women Chapter Co-leader

-Migrants leave the countries READ serves – Bhutan, India, and Nepal daily looking for better economic opportunities.
-In fact, just in Nepal, 1,500 people leave the country every day seeking work.
+Migrants leave Nepal, and countless other countries, looking for better economic opportunities every day.
+In fact, 1,500 people leave Nepal daily seeking work.
 However, leaving friends, family, and community behind in order to find work in another country comes with major risks and dangers.

 Tshering (shown below in pink), was lured abroad by an agent promising a well-paying hospitality job in Dubai.
 After paying an exorbitant sum to the agent, Tshering was abandoned in India.
 This devastating betrayal left her stranded in a foreign country and incredibly vulnerable.
 It took her over two months, but Tshering managed to get back home to her family.
 At first, she felt stigmatized and did not share her experience with others.
 Three years later, Tshering is now finally able to share her story without shame.
 She serves as a positive example of grit, honesty, and vulnerability.
 Tshering works tirelessly to raise awareness about the risks of going abroad and to provide accurate information to her peers about how to mitigate those risks.